enthought/mayavi/docs/source/mayavi/application.rst

     as you may expect.

   - Only trait changes and specific calls are recorded explicitly in the code.
-So calling arbitrary methods on arbitrary mayavi objects will not record anything typically.
-Only the mayavi engine is specially wired up to record specific methods.
+So calling arbitrary methods on arbitrary Mayavi objects will not record anything typically.
+Only the Mayavi engine is specially wired up to record specific methods.

 .. _command-line-arguments: